Helpful Travel Tips for Austria & Salzburg

 tips salzburg guide plane - AUSTRIA Airports

-Many cities and regions in Austria and Germany offer tourist cards that provide discounts or free access to museums and public transportation.
-In Salzburg, the SALZBURG CARD offers a great way to save.
-In Bavaria, you can use the Berchtesgadener Gästekarte while in the Lake District, the Salzkammergut Cardis available.
+Many cities and regions in Austria and Germany offer tourist cards that provide free or discounted access to museums, attractions, and public transportation.
+In Salzburg, for example, visitors can purchase the Salzburg Card.
+In the nearby Bavarian resort area of Berchtesgaden, there is the Berchtesgadener Gästekarte, and in the scenic Lake District, the Salzkammergut Card is available.

 tips salzburg guide salzburgcard

-After taking an informative city tour of Salzburg, there are plenty of wonderful places to explore independently.
+After taking an informative city tour of Salzburg, there are plenty of wonderful places to explore on your own.
 Here’s what I would recommend:

 • Hangar-7: Visit Red Bull's airplane and Formula-1 exhibition (currently closed for restoration until the end of May).